University of the Philippines Diliman: Sunken Garden

-The Gen. Antonio Luna Parade Grounds, or commonly known as the Sunken Garden, is a 5 ha natural depression found on the eastern side of the campus and at the end of the Academic Oval circle.
-Sunken Garden is enclosed by the UP Main Library, College of Social Sciences and Philosophy's Department of Psychology, College of Education, Student Activity Center/Vinzons Hall, College of Business Administration, School of Economics and College of Law.
-The Grounds was originally a property of the UP Reserve Officers' Training Corps when the campus was founded in 1949.
+The General Antonio Luna Parade Grounds, commonly known as the Sunken Garden, is a 5 ha natural depression on the eastern side of the campus at the end of the Academic Oval circle.
+Originally the property of the UP Reserve Officers' Training Corps when the campus was founded in 1949, the Sunken Garden is surrounded by the UP Main Library, the College of Social Sciences and Philosophy's Department of Psychology, the College of Education, the Student Activity Center/Vinzons Hall, the College of Business Administration, the School of Economics, and the College of Law.

-Gen. Antonio Luna Parade Grounds acquired its name Sunken Garden due to its basin-shaped low-level formation that has the deepest point of 65 meters above sea level (contrary to the university's height that is over hundreds of meters above sea level).
-The Sunken Garden is the venue of the annual U.P.
-Fair as well as for sports tournaments, including football, frisbee and volleyball.
-Sometimes, the Department of Military Science and Tactics hold training in the area.
+The Sunken Garden acquired its name due to its basin-shaped low-level formation that at its deepest point is only 65 meters above sea level, contrasting with the university's overall height of over hundreds of meters above sea level.
+According to local lore the Sunken Garden sinks by about two inches every year, although this has not been verified in any study.
+Posited reasons for the sinking include that it is because of underground trenches over the campus' sewer system that connect to the Marikina Fault Line, an active geological structure that runs across the east of Metro Manila.
+Another theory is that the depression was formed due to the emptying of former streams that were prominent in the 1950s.
+These streams used to run from Katipunan Avenue, through the garden itself, and then leave the campus for Commonwealth Avenue.

-According to local lore, the Sunken Garden sinks by about two inches every year.
-Though this has not been verified in any study, some have posited reasons for the sinking: one is that it is because of underground trenches over the campus' sewer system that connects to the Marikina Fault Line, an active geologic structure that runs across the east of Metro Manila.
-Another theory is that the depression was due to the emptying of former streams in the Sunken Garden that were prominent in the 1950s.
-These streams formerly run from Katipunan Avenue, going to the garden itself and leaves the campus for Commonwealth Avenue.
+The Sunken Garden is the venue of the annual UP Fair as well as being used for sports tournaments including football, frisbee, and volleyball.
+The Department of Military Science and Tactics also holds training sessions in the area.